NHSDigital/nhs-notify-web-cms/docs/pages/pricing/text-messages.md

 ## Long text messages

-If a text message is longer than 160 characters (including spaces), it counts as more than one message.
+If a text message is longer than 160 characters (including spaces), it will be charged as more than one message.

 | Message length       | Charge          |
 | -------------------- | --------------- |